KubaSzostak/pdf-to-jpg/README.md

 **How to use:**
-Drag and drop PDF file to pdf-to-jpg.bat
+Drag and drop Your PDF file to _pdf-to-jpg.bat_

 ---